1. Linear Models#

 (1.26)#\[L(\vartheta) = p(y | x ; \vartheta) =\prod_{i=1}^{m} p\left(y^{(i)} \mid x^{(i)}; \vartheta\right).\]

-Assuming the previously presumed classification buckets, and that the data is i.i.d.
+Assuming the previously presumed classification buckets, we get

 (1.27)#\[ L(\vartheta)=\prod_{i=1}^{m} \left(h(x^{(i)})\right)^{y^{(i)}}\left(1-h(x^{(i)})\right)^{1-y^{(i)}}, \]